 30-Day Eviction Notice (Monthly or Quarterly Rent): This eviction notice, also known as a month-to-month lease termination letter, is used by Illinois landlords to let their tenants know that they intend to terminate the lease agreement at the end of 30 days.
 This notice must be given when terminating a lease where rent is paid month-to-month or quarterly (every three months).
 735 ILCS 5/9-207

-60-Day Eviction Notice (Yearly Rent): This eviction notice, also known as a lease termination letter, is used by Illinois landlords that they intend to terminate a lease agreement at the end of 60 days.
-This notice must be given when terminating a lease where rent is paid on a yearly basis.
+60-Day Eviction Notice (Yearly Rent): This eviction notice, also known as a lease termination letter, is used by Illinois landlords who intend to terminate a lease agreement at the end of 60 days.
+This notice must be given when terminating a lease where rent is paid yearly.
 735 ILCS 5/9-205

 Illinois Eviction Laws and Requirements

 - Eviction Lawsuit: 735 ILCS Article IX: Eviction